adeckmyn/mapMaker/README.md

 `be1 <- map.make(be)`
 2. Split the polygons into line segments consisting of 2 points.
 `be2 <- map.split(be1)`
 3. Remove all dupplicate segments (For large data sets this may take some time!
 About half a minute for the 1:50 map.
-For the 1:10 world map: have a coffee brake).
+For the 1:10 world map: have a coffee break).
 `be3 <- map.dups(be2)`
 4. Calculate the 'valence' of every point (number of segments it belongs to).
 This may take some time (for the complete 1:50 world map from Natural Earth: a bit over 1 minute on my PC.
-For the 1:10 map it will be a long coffee break.).
+For the 1:10 map it will be about 1 lunch break.).
 `val <- map.valence(be3)`
 5. Shift the lines forming a polygon, until the polygon starts at a vertex (except islands, of course).
 `be4 <- map.shift.gon(be3,val)`